awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 **Important**
 `Kube_URL`, `Kube_CA_File`, `Kube_Token_Command`, and `Kube_Token_File` are service owned configuration parameters and must not be specified\.
 Amazon EKS Fargate populates these values\.
 `Kube_Meta_Cache_TTL` is the time Fluent Bit waits until it communicates with the API server for the latest metadata\.
-If `Kube_Meta_Cache_TTL` isn't specified then Amazon EKS Fargate appends a default value of 30 minutes to lessen the load on the API server, since Fluent Bit communicates with the API server to get the latest metadata\.
+If `Kube_Meta_Cache_TTL` isn't specified, Amazon EKS Fargate appends a default value of 30 minutes to lessen the load on the API server\.

 **To ship Fluent Bit process logs to your account**
 You can ship Fluent Bit process logs to Amazon CloudWatch using the following `ConfigMap`\.
 Replace *region\-code* with the AWS Region that your cluster is in\.